Discover the benefits of kSil® Silicone Sponge & Foam Sheeting

 What is Silicone Sponge Sheeting?

-Silicone sponge rubber is a closed cell elastomeric material that is designed for exceptionally reliable sealing, cushioning, vibration insulation and insullation.
+Silicone foam sheet is a closed cell elastomeric material that is designed for exceptionally reliable sealing, cushioning, vibration insulation and insullation.

 Silicone sponge is resistant to environmental extremes from Ozone to UV rays and has an extremely wide temperature range from 230°C to -60°C making it the ideal sealing material in applications where environmental conditions are unstable or volatile.